iAnafem/dota2_analysis/README.md

 I chose this dataset: https://www.kaggle.com/devinanzelmo/dota-2-matches </br>
 From the link above you can explore the general information about all the datasets, represented on that page.
-For the analysis we will need the next ones:
+For the analysis we will need the next ones (click Download button from each link to store files):
 - match.csv https://www.kaggle.com/devinanzelmo/dota-2-matches?select=match.csv
 - players.csv https://www.kaggle.com/devinanzelmo/dota-2-matches?select=players.csv
 - hero_names.csv https://www.kaggle.com/devinanzelmo/dota-2-matches?select=hero_names.csv

 I intentionally did not provide the detail information about these datasets, because all the information including fields description with its types is represented